-Students must maintain a B average in all course work and must have no grade lower than B-.
+Students must maintain a B average in all coursework and must have no grade lower than B-.
 Students who receive grades lower than B- will be reviewed for retention in the graduate program.
-Jury reviews are scheduled each semester for majors in performance and jazz studies.
-Consult the School of Music for policies on jury review.
+Students are required to take jury examinations in each semester of applied music enrollment until the recital is successfully completed.

 Each program requires that students demonstrate mastery in their primary area of study.
 Jazz students meet this requirement through the presentation of a recital.
 Consult the individual requirements below for more details.

 The following conditions will apply to all recitals:

 - Required recitals must be performed after successful completion of the comprehensive exams.